marsdrums/test-tutorial/visual-quality/index.md

 https://github.com/user-attachments/assets/20484751-968c-407f-945b-98738f63ca68

+> [!NOTE]
+> In the examples above the intra-frame motion is computed interpolating linearly between the current position ($P_{f}$) and the previous position ($P_{f-1}$).
+This means that the intra-frame motion is slways a straight line.
+For fast movements with frequent changes in direction, it may be worth using different forms of interpolation capable of producing curves (e.g., cubic spline interpolation).

+I had fun putting together a short montage of some scenes rendered using all we discussed so far in this chapter:

 # Eye candies

 You set up an incredible scene with realistic motion and breathtaking lighting, but you need that extra 2% spiciness.
 This is a list of post-processing effects that can give you that extra push.